 Due to the complicated and evolving nature of interactive marketing, our websites and custom programming work do not have a lifetime warranty.
 What works when you launched your site may not work two years later.
 For instance, Facebook keeps changing its API, which means your site will need updates to stay current.
 And PayPal recently updated its Payflow Pro service, which required custom updates to keep Clients’ E-Commerce sites working.
 We are glad to handle these updates as an “on the spot” (project) or retainer basis.

-We offer Retainers to provide ongoing support, maintenance, creative, and marketing services.
-We offer a range of retainer packages to fit your needs, ranging from as little as 15 to 40 hours a month, at a discount from our regular rate ($175) to $125/hour rate.
+We offer priority services including ongoing support, maintenance, creative, and marketing services.
+We offer a range of services packages to fit your needs, ranging from as little as 15 to 40 hours a month, at a discount from our regular rate ($188) to $145/hour rate.

-You get several benefits when you sign a support retainer with STORY.
-Specifically, you receive dedicated time on our production schedule, you get better turnaround time than non-support Clients, you enjoy a reduced hourly rate, you can better budget your monthly marketing expenses, and we can proactively identify ways to improve or maintain your website or marketing program.
+You get several benefits when you sign a service agreement with STORY.
+Specifically, you receive dedicated time on our production schedule, you get better turnaround time than non-service agreement Clients, you enjoy a reduced hourly rate, you can better budget your monthly marketing expenses, and we can proactively identify ways to improve or maintain your website or marketing program.

-Support Retainer Clients enjoy 48 hour response time (during normal business hours) for new support requests, and priority scheduling for retainer work on our production schedule, compared to 5-7 days’ initial response time for non-retainer Clients.
+Service Agreement Clients enjoy 48 hour response time (during normal business hours) for new support requests, and priority scheduling for work on our production schedule, compared to 5-7 days’ initial response time for non-Service Agreement Clients.

-Based on your past and future marketing needs, we can recommend an appropriately sized retainer.
-If you need more than 40 hours/month of assistance, we can create a custom retainer package for you.
+Based on your past and future marketing needs, we can recommend an appropriately sized Service Agreement.
+If you need more than 40 hours/month of assistance, we can create a custom package for you.